 Technology is an area in which the Nissan Kicks really shines.
 All of its trims have touchscreens, Apple CarPlay, and Android Auto; the first trim has a seven-inch one, and the others have eight-inch touchscreens.
 Like the HR-V, the Kicks comes standard with Bluetooth.

 Another distinction that sets the Kicks apart is the amount of USB ports it has.
 It comes standard with three USB ports, and two of its trims have four total ports.
 The base package offers six speakers, with a Bose eight-speaker system being available on the highest trim.
 That trim can be upgraded with Wi-Fi connectivity and NissanConnect Services, too.
 SiriusXM and a seven-inch digital information display are found on the SV and SR trims, but not on the entry-level S.

-The Kicks also separates itself from the HR-V in the area of safety.
-That's because it comes standard with driver-assist technologies.
-Every one of its trims has several advanced mechanisms that can play an active role in protecting passengers.
-In contrast, only the top half of the HR-V has driver-assist systems.
+The Kicks also better positions itself from the HR-V in the area of safety.
+That's because it boasts standard driver-assist technology.
+Each one of its trims has several advanced mechanisms that play a crucial role in safeguarding passengers.
+Meanwhile, only the top half of the HR-V has driver-assist systems.

 When the Kicks is approaching other vehicles or pedestrians too quickly, it can alert the driver.
 If it seems like pressure to the brakes needs to be applied immediately, then the vehicle can take care of that.
 Further, the Kicks comes standard with lane departure warning, blind spot warning, and rear cross-traffic alert.
 It even has rear automatic braking to prevent people from backing up into other objects.
 Automatic high beams and a rear sonar system are standard as well.